fire1ce/3os.org/docs/devops/git/git-cli-cheat-sheet.md

 ## The .gitignore file

 Sometimes it may be a good idea to exclude files from being tracked with Git.
 This is typically done in a special file named .gitignore.
 You can find helpful templates for `.gitignore` files at [github.com/github/gitignore][gitignore-url]{target=\_blank}.
+If there are certain files (like `.vscode` or `.ide`) that should be discluded from all projects, you can create a global `.gitignore` file to do so.

 ## Untrack Files Already Added to git Repository Based on .gitignore